lcanoi/my-webpage/content/en/project/prediction-ml-cemex/index.md

 + Django: Server for the Neural Network estimations/predictions

 ## Final Product:
 The Final Product is a React.js website with an interface to upload single task or a bulk of tasks (.csv file).
 When a task is uploaded, the website makes a request with a Nest.js API for our trained Neural Network models hosted in a Django Server.
 The Keras Neural Network is a Multilayer Perceptron (MLP) which does Natural Language Processing (NLP) tokenizing the input text, and then runs the values through the model, predicting an output.
-This output is then returned by the API request and the user gets the resulting prediction of effort for every inputted task.
+This output is then returned by the API request and the user gets on his screen the resulting prediction of effort for every inputted task.

 # Natural Language Processing - Tokenizer
 For NLP I had to tokenize the text from every input.
 For this I used Pandas for reading .csv files, Tensorflow Keras for the Tokenizer() function, and nltk for a list of stopwords.